 These are the lights off the old New Norfolk Bridge that make up the major element in this design Local Examples of Village Entrance Statements to Prompt Discussion and Further Development What do you like ?
+What do you dislike ?
 What has potential for Campania ?
 What would you like to see at Campania?